 Tutor/Facilitator Greg Woodford

-TUTOR: Greg is trained in science; with three degrees and a few diplomas.
+TUTOR: Greg was trained in science; formally he has three degrees and a

 few diplomas, but the important thing is that he started his interest in

 geology, physics and astronomy when he was about 14 and that interest has

 never stopped, so, as he says: “I more or less know what I’m talking about”.